CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  All calculations are implemented in parallel using custom CUDA kernels and cuCLABS library.

+ **Extra Credit:** Instead of doing 1d vector for input to output, matrix multiplication of the weights is used between each layer of the overall network as well as in back propagation.

 ## Traning Result
 ### XOR Example
  - input neuron: 2